marvelhariadi/eyangsmagicalteas/README.md

 - Also fixed some UI issues related to incrementing orders.

 ## Extra Feature(s)
-A product stock 0. wWen this happens and the user tries to add a item to their cart, the front end shows a popup that says "item sold out" and won't let the user add it to the cart.
+A product stock can be 0.
+When this happens and the user tries to add a item to their cart, the front end shows a popup that says "item sold out" and won't let the user add it to the cart.
 When orders are taken, it also decrements the product stock in the database.

 # How to Run the application on Docker
 0. Make sure that Marvel has MongoDB with the collection running on their machine on Atlas.